LuiseFreese/PowerApps-EPPC23/README.md

 ![Template](assets/finished_app.gif)

 While you should try to build everything on your own, this repository will assist you in building the app, when you are stuck.
+Furthermore there are side quests you can follow if you already finished the main tasks.
+The side quests are not discussed on this page, but the solution can be found in the reference app.

 You can also download the finished msapp-file as a reference in the [Download-folder](downloads)